-Joint product by NETZSCH and Oil Dynamics GmbH available
+Joint product by NETZSCH and OIL DYNAMICS available

-Decades ago a German Joint product by NETZSCH and Oil Dynamics GmbH available energy supplier had started to use an underground deposit for gas storage.
+Decades ago a German joint product by NETZSCH and OIL DYNAMICS available energy supplier had started to use an underground deposit for gas storage.
 After a few years, however, it became evident during pumping of the medium that the geological horizon in which it was stored had emitted substantial oil quantities into the gas.
 This resulted in a conversion from gas to oil production.
 A suitable pump system had to be acquired in order to reliably transport the crude oil to the surface from a depth of more than 1,200 m.